What Is Group Life Insurance?

-Though group life insurance may be offered in either term or whole life policies, the majority of employers offer group term life insurance.
+Though group life insurance may be offered as either a term or whole life policy, the majority of employers offer group term life insurance.
 This means the insurer will only pay a death benefit to your beneficiaries if you die during the term specified (usually this is as long as you are employed).

 Group term life insurance may be portable, meaning you can keep the policy if your employment, or association with the entity holding the master contract, is terminated.